LSE-ME204/me204-2024-project-GLEGEAI/docs/index.md

 Median Household Income : $72,000
 High school graduation rate : 91%

+# Let's talk about criminality in these cities :

 Let's start by seeing the repartition of crime by type :

 <iframe  frameborder="0" style=" width: 100%; height: 600px;" src="figure/Repartition_of_crime_by_type.html"></iframe>